 Core Competency #1: The faculty define the core competency Quantitative Reasoning as the following: Louisburg College graduates will be able to problem-solve using logic and mathematical reasoning.
-Problemsolving through logic and mathematical reasoning includes performing basic algebraic, geometric, and statistical skills; estimation and checking for reasonableness of answers; and communicating quantitative information.
+Problem-solving through logic and mathematical reasoning includes performing basic algebraic, geometric, and statistical skills; estimation and checking for reasonableness of answers; and communicating quantitative information.
 The competency is evaluated in MAT 143 and MAT 171.

 Core Competency #2: The faculty define the core competency Critical Thinking as the following: Louisburg College graduates will address diverse problems logically and critically through knowledge, comprehension, application, analysis, synthesis, and evaluation.
 The competency is evaluated in English 111, English 112, History 131, and History 132.
 Within these four courses the embedded assessment measures include common-curriculum prompts for writing assignments; evaluation of reading comprehension and articulated responses to societal, historical, or personal issues; pre- and post-test evaluation; and standardized critical thinking rubrics used in assessing responses.
 The first measure assesses the competency by requiring students to construct essays possessing thoughtful logical analysis to prompted problems.
 The second measure assesses the competency by requiring students to create summaries of relevant assertions and resources from accepted research.
-The third measure assesses the competency by requiring students to demonstrate logical and well formulated responses to pertinent issues or historical periods.
+The third measure assesses the competency by requiring student development over the course of a semester.
+The fourth measure assesses the competency by requiring students to demonstrate logical and well formulated responses to pertinent issues or historical periods.
 Critical Thinking is also an academic program competency.